jsquyres/ompi/docs/faq/general.rst

 **Absolutely!**

 Bringing together smart researchers and developers to work on a common product is not only a good idea, it's the open source model.
-Merging the multiple MPI implementation teams has worked extremely well for us over the past year &mdash; extending this concept to the HPC open source community is the next logical step.
+The Open MPI project started by multiple MPI implementation teams, and that proved to work _extremely_ well; extending this concept to the HPC open source community is the next logical step.

 The component architecture that Open MPI is founded upon (see the "Publications" link for papers about this) is designed to foster 3rd